zephyrproject-rtos/zephyr/boards/x86/ehl_crb/doc/index.rst

    .. note::

-      A stripped project image file named :file:`zephyr.strip` is automatically created in the build directory after the application is built.
-This image has removed debug information from the :file:`zephyr.elf` file.
+      A Zephyr EFI image file named :file:`zephyr.efi` is automatically created in the build directory after the application is built.

 Preparing the Boot Device
 =========================